browserengineering/book/book/animations.md

         self.node = node
 ```

-Now, when an animation runs (but nothing else changes), we'll use
+Now, when an animation runs---but nothing else changes---we'll use
-these nodes to determine which nodes in the new display list we need
+these nodes to determine which display items in the draw display list
-to use.
+we need to update.

 First, when a composited animation runs, save the `Element` whose
 style was changed in a new array called `composited_updates`.
 We'll